ADVERTISEMENT

 Figuring Out the Food

 Professional event planners (and your Uncle Saul) will tell you that an abundance of good food makes any get-together worthwhile.
 If you’re using a party center or caterer, they may provide all the help you need.
 Even outsourcing one big meal can be a help: Think buffet, where each person picks up their own tab and can eat what they want.
-Use Google Maps to locate these services (search caterers near Springfield, IL or buffet restaurants in Portland, OR, for example).
+Use Google Maps to locate these services (search caterers near Springfield, Ill., or buffet restaurants in Portland, Ore., for example).

 If your reunion is more a do-it-yourself affair, look for online menu inspirations and food calculators.
 Websites ranging from Pinterest to your favorite restaurant supply or bulk food store may offer easy recipes and cooking-for-a-crowd suggestions.
 Food calculators can help you determine how many sloppy joes and “Pineapple Party Punch” mixes to buy.
 Try these free online tools: